Getting Started

 }If you encounter any issues during migration:

-The @studs/react package will continue to work for now but is deprecated and will not receive updates.
+The @studs/react package is deprecated and will not receive updates.
 We strongly recommend completing this migration as soon as possible.